RFC-061: Semantic Corpus Search (FAISS — Shipped)¶

 RFC-051 (DB Projection) → complementary structured serving

-- RFC-061: Adds meaning-based discovery over GIL + KG + summary + transcript content
+- RFC-061: Meaning-based discovery over GIL + KG + summary + transcript (FAISS, shipped)

 Benefits¶